 Martens are a mostly solitary species, but can be seen in small family groups.
 They do seem to tolerate each other’s company if food sources are particularly rich in some areas.

 Much the same as “weasel”, when we hear the term “pine marten”, it can be unclear what exact species is being referred to.
-Pine martens are not considered to be a polyphyletic group, but this common name is often mistakenly applied to every Martes species.
+Pine martens are not considered to be a polyphyletic group, but this common name is sometimes mistakenly applied to every Martes species.

 The word “pine” can also be misleading, given neither of these semi-arboreal species use pine trees exclusively.
 Similarly, the beech marten (Martes foina) does not have a preference for beech trees.

 #1 American Marten (Martes americana)

 The American marten, also known as the North American pine marten, or simply pine marten, is a North American member of the family.
 Despite being officially known as the American marten, they have a far greater range in Canada than the United States.

 They are often mixed up with the European pine marten, but have a proportionally larger, wider head with more pronounced zygomatic arches (cheek bones), a more slender muzzle and shorter limbs.
 The fur is medium to light brown and warm in tone, with darker paws and tail and a slightly lighter face.
 A “bib” (throat patch) is present, varying in size between individuals and yellow to apricot in colour.
 The winter coat is longer, denser and silkier.
 Contrasts are much more pronounced, with the face appearing almost white.